Qiskit/samplomatic/docs/guides/transpiler.rst

 has you covered.

 This guide illustrates how to use :meth:`samplomatic.transpiler.generate_boxing_pass_manager` to box up quantum circuits.
-To highlight the effects of each of the function's arguments, we will mainly target the following circuit, which contains single- and two-qubit gates as well as mid-circuit and terminal measurements.
+To highlight the effects of each of the function's arguments, in the sections that follow we will apply different pass managers to the circuit below.

 .. plot::
    :include-source: